2019 Selangor FA season: July

 On 7 July, Selangor defeated FELDA United away at the Tun Abdul Razak Stadium with a score of 1–2.
 Fabulous first half goals from Sandro and Ifedayo were enough to secure a comfortable victory in a top-against-bottom clash.

 Three days later, Selangor lost 3–2 away from home to Perak in the league.
 Taylor Regan struck first and put Selangor in the lead but Careca equalized for the home side.
 Before end of the first half, Endrick would later score again, but Leandro dos Santos made a level to make the score 2–2.
 Careca scored another at second half to sealed victory for Seladang.

 Three days later, Selangor sealed another victory in the league game after defeated Petaling Jaya City 3–0 at home.

 A three goals from Endrick, Khyril and Ifedayo were enough to take all three points.

 On 20 July, Selangor ended the league season by defeating PKNS 3–2 away from home.
 Ifedayo scored a brace, and another goal scored by Sandro.
 Their victory also confirmed their 3rd placed in the league.

 August

 Selangor continue their journey to face the Malaysia Cup tournament.
 The match begins on 3 August in the group stage, where the red giants drew 2–2 with FELDA United at home.
 Syazwan Zainon and Ifedayo were the goalscorers for the home side.

 On 8 August, Selangor defeated Melaka United 1–0 away from home on the second match.
-A own goal from the home side by Jang Suk-won enough gave the red giants collect the first three points on the campaign.
+An own goal from the home side by Jang Suk-won was enough to give the Red Giants the first three points of the campaign.

 On the third match, Selangor drew 1–1 with PDRM on 18 August at home.
 Sandro scored first to gave the home side lead, before Argzim Redžović scored the equalizer for visitor.
 Three days later, Selangor face back again the same opponent from home to away.
 The results end with a 2–2 draw.
 Taylor Regan scored first, while Ifedayo scored the second.